 In The Shield of Achilles (Alfred A. Knopf, a division of Random House, New York, 2002), Phillip Bobbit conducts a systematic analysis of international law and its claim to legitimacy.
 Without going into detail, suffice to say that international law’s latest claim to legitimacy appears to be based on States agreeing to submit to its jurisdiction.

-More and more frequently, these States have failed to satisfy their claim to legitimacy by failing to protect their constituent population (national citizens) from terrorism, for example, or improve its living standards despite diminishing resources.
-Due to these failures, the latest incarnation of nation-states is being replaced by market states whose only claim to legitimacy is the booming profit they pass on to financial (info) elites.
+More and more frequently, these States have failed to satisfy their claim to legitimacy by failing to protect their constituent population (national citizens) from terrorism, for example or failing to improve its living standards despite diminishing resources.
+Due to these failures, the latest incarnation of nation-states is being replaced by market states whose only claim to legitimacy is the unearned profit they may pass on to financial (info) elites.
 This is Mr. Bobbit’s thesis in a nutshell.

-Since his work was published in 2002, these market states have exposed their illegitimacy through various swindles, district gerrymandering, environmental disasters, their abuse of disaster capitalism, financial meltdowns and massive transfers of unearned wealth upwards (growing exponentially over time, with increasingly ruinous effects on host nations).
+Since his work was published in 2002, these market states have exposed their illegitimacy through various swindles, district gerrymandering, environmental disasters, abuses of disaster capitalism, financial meltdowns and massive transfers of illegitimate wealth upwards (growing exponentially over time, with increasingly ruinous effects on host nations).

-Unlike prior regimes, their ascent to power has not yet required an epochal war (unless it was that of the Western world against the Muslim Ouma): one that would last several generations under the aegis of prior regimes, during which various contenders would take sides; win or lose intermittently; and drop out, change sides or be replaced by previously neutral newcomers.
-This war would end with a near-universal peace treaty that would define the new constitutional arrangement and political relationship to be shared by the states involved, more or less in accordance with the wishes of the victors.
+Unlike prior regimes, their ascent to power has not yet required an epochal war (unless that of the Western world against the Muslim Ouma).
+This would last several generations under the aegis of prior regimes, during which various contenders would take sides; win or lose intermittently; and drop out, change sides or be replaced by previously neutral newcomers.
+It would end with a near-universal peace treaty that would define the new constitutional arrangement and political relationship to be shared by the states involved, more or less in accordance with the wishes of the victors.

-A model that would pretty much confirm Learner’s thesis: Darwinian evolution for more insidious and deadly weapon states.
+This model would pretty much confirm Learner’s thesis: we submit to a Darwinian evolution for more insidious and deadly weapon states.

 An outline of Mr. Bobbit’s brilliant analysis would include: